One of the worst things that you can do in the gym is to give up when things aren’t going your way.

 No plan is perfect.

 Let’s say you think you have found the perfect training and nutrition plan.
-You think you are going to build the perfect body except for the fact that you forgot that there is no such thing as perfect.
-But regardless of what program you choose to use, you will suffer a setback at some point.
+You think you’ll build the perfect body but there is no such thing as perfect.
+Regardless of what program you choose to use, you will suffer a setback at some point.
 I’ve been there.

 You will fall a rep short.
 Your nutrition plan will become mundane after a while, and you will not see the same rate of progress in the mirror.
 But this does not mean that it is time to give up.
 This means it is time to reevaluate what you are doing and make the necessary changes to continue making progress.